-- Report payments to DBEs used to meet the project goal.
-Payments on the contract must be entered and stored in the CCS.
-Use of CCS on the project eliminates the requirement to submit SFN 60638 and SFN 14268. - Invite and encourage all subcontractors and all DBEs listed on Form C to the pre-construction conference. - Provide minutes to any DBE not in attendance at the pre-construction conference. - Ensure their firm as well as any subcontractors, manufacturers, and regular dealers/suppliers comply with the requirements of this special provision. - Provide all subcontractors with Proposed Project Schedules and any necessary updates. - Monitor DBE performance on the project. - Submit SFN 60597, DBE Performance Commercially Useful Function (CUF) Certification to the project engineer with SFN 5682- Prime Contractor's Request to Sublet.
-Project engineers will not approve Requests to Sublet without the CUF Certification. - Maintain project records and documentation of payments to DBEs for three years following acceptance of the final payment from NDDOT (per FHWA-1273, Section II Nondiscrimination #11). - This reporting requirement also applies to any certified DBE. - NDDOT may perform interim audits of contract payments to DBEs to ensure that the actual amount paid to DBEs equals or exceeds the dollar amount stated on Form C. - Make these records available for inspection, upon request, by an authorized representative of the NDDOT or USDOT.
+- Report payments to DBEs used to meet the project goal. - Monthly audits are required through the Certification and Compliance System (CCS) on all federally funded projects, regardless of DBE goal.
+Once the prime receives progress payments from NDDOT they will be required to report DBE payments every month for the life of the project, including reporting zeros on months when no payments are made.
+The DBE will either confirm the payment amount and date paid is correct or they will open a discrepancy if the information the prime submitted differs from their records.
+The prime and DBE are encouraged to find resolution to the discrepancy on their own.
+If resolution cannot be attained, the project engineer and CRD will become involved in the process. - See DBE Program Manual for further information about CCS and prompt pay requirements - Invite and encourage all subcontractors and all DBEs listed on Form C to the pre-construction conference. - Provide minutes to any DBE not in attendance at the pre-construction conference. - Ensure their firm as well as any subcontractors, manufacturers, and regular dealers/suppliers comply with the requirements of this special provision. - Provide all subcontractors with Proposed Project Schedules and any necessary updates. - Maintain project records and documentation of payments to DBEs for three years following acceptance of the final payment from NDDOT (per FHWA-1273, Section II Nondiscrimination #11). - This reporting requirement also applies to any certified DBE. - NDDOT may perform interim audits of contract payments to DBEs to ensure that the actual amount paid to DBEs equals or exceeds the dollar amount stated on Form C. - Make these records available for inspection, upon request, by an authorized representative of the NDDOT or USDOT.

-If SFN 60597, and reports of payment are not received in a timely manner, progress payments will be withheld from the prime until submitted.
+If any requirements are not met, progress payments will be withheld from the prime until completed.